-For years, import from China has been enjoying the interest of entrepreneurs who strive to increase their companies’ competitiveness.
-It’s a beneficial endeavor, but simultaneously it’s easy to make mistakes (especially for inexperienced importers).
+For years, import from China has enjoyed the interest of entrepreneurs who strive to increase their companies’ competitiveness.
+It’s a beneficial business, but simultaneously it’s easy to make mistakes (especially for inexperienced importers).
 These can result in severe consequences for a company.
 Below, we answer which products are better to avoid when importing to minimize the risk.

 What may not be worth importing?

 Products of famous brands

 Importing and selling goods of widespread brands, such as Apple, Nike, Adidas, Samsung, or Sony, without obtaining a special permit from the trademark’s owner is illegal.
 Thus, it’s subjected to high financial penalties.
 Acquiring a license may be highly time-consuming and problematic.
 Moreover, it’s nearly impossible in the case of brands with designated exclusive distributors.